20centcroak/github-cheatsheet/cheatsheet.md

     git remote
 >my-remote

-my-remote is the remote repo name we have assigned when pointing on remote repository.
+*my-remote* is the remote repo name we have assigned when pointing on remote repository.
 By default, this name is origin.
-It is possible to have more than one remote reposit
+It is possible to have more than one remote repository
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNjQxMDQ5NTcsNDc2OTcxMDgsMTM3Nj
+eyJoaXN0b3J5IjpbMzAzNTA3NDczLDQ3Njk3MTA4LDEzNzYxNT
-E1NDIxLC0xMTU1MzMzMDgwLC01Mjg5NDY3NzksMTMwMjk2ODY4
+QyMSwtMTE1NTMzMzA4MCwtNTI4OTQ2Nzc5LDEzMDI5Njg2ODUs
-NSw2NzMyOTM2MTUsMTc5MjU1MTA3NywtNjA1MzI5ODgzLDE0OD
+NjczMjkzNjE1LDE3OTI1NTEwNzcsLTYwNTMyOTg4MywxNDg2NT
-Y1NTk4MzksODg4NzIwMjgxLDEzNDAxOTgzMjEsLTE3NTQ0Njgw
+U5ODM5LDg4ODcyMDI4MSwxMzQwMTk4MzIxLC0xNzU0NDY4MDk1
-OTVdfQ==
+XX0=
 -->